chios202/BoostAsio-Chat-Server/README.md

   After you have built your project, you can follow the next steps:

     1. Start the server with ./server, now it can start listening for incoming connections
-    2. Start one or more clients with ./client {your_username}
+    2. Start one or more clients with ./client your_username